 Frank S. Greene Jr. History

-In addition, Greene has shared his expertise in the classroom, teaching courses in both computer sciences and electrical engineering at Stanford University, Santa Clara University, Howard University and Washington University in St. Louis.
+Dr. Greene also shared his expertise in university classrooms, teaching courses in electrical engineering and computer science at Stanford University, Santa Clara University, Howard University, and Washington University.

 For his achievements, Dr. Greene was recognized with several prestigious awards.
 Among them were: the Black Alumni Achievement Award from Washington University in 1991; the Distinguished Engineering Alumni Award from Santa Clara University in 1993; the Outstanding Electrical and Computer Engineer Award from Purdue University in 1999; the Distinguished Engineering Alumni Award from Purdue University in 2002; and introduction into the Silicon Valley Engineering Hall of Fame in 2002.

 Dr. Greene's philosophy of life revolved around helping others, and so he supported education in many ways.
 Most recently, he became the namesake of Dr. Frank S. Greene, Jr., Scholars Program, a science, technology, and math initiative for African-American students.
 This program is administered by the California Alliance of African-American educators.
 At about the same time, Dr. Greene founded the Go-Positive Foundation to spread the word about a powerful training tool that he devised and named: VRE: Vision, Relationship, Execution.